WebOfTrustInfo/rwot6-santabarbara/draft-documents/DecentralizedAutonomicData.md

 }
 ```

-To ensure data integrity, i.e. that the data has not been tampered with.
-Appended to the DAD item is a signature that is verifiable as being generated by the private key associated with the public key in the *id* field value.
+To ensure data integrity (i.e. that the data has not been tampered with) a signature that is verifiable as being generated by the private key associated with the public key in the *id* field value is appended to the DAD item.
 This signature verifies that the DAD item was created by the holder of the associated private key  The DAD item is both self-identifing and self-certifying because the identifier value given by the *id* field is included in the signed data and is verifiable against the private key associated with the public key obtained from the associated DID in the *id* field.
 In the example below is a trivial DAD with an appended signature.
 The signature is separated from the JSON serialization with characters that may not appear in the JSON.

 ```json
 {